Rotary Peace Fellowship Program 2023-2024

 - Students can not apply if they belong to a Rotary member, an employee of a Rotary club, Rotary International, or another Rotary entity.

-How to Apply for Rotary Peace Fellowship Program:
+How to Apply for Rotary Peace Fellowship Program

-- Submit the application online.
+- Apply online.

 - Must select two universities for their study program.